OSheaCian/osheacian.github.io/_pages/about.md

 My research areas focus on the economics of public service delivery.
 This research area is at the intersection of economics, public policy, public administration, and legal theory.
 I am affiliated with the P4 (Privatisation and Public-Private Partnerships) Research Cluster at the Kemmy Business School, University of Limerick, where I  published research on the governance and performance of Public-Private Partnerships.

 I have four peer reviewed works from my PhD thesis including my most recent ABS 4 publication in Public Administration.
-My current work is focuses on the hazards of contracting, including the impact of COVID-19 and contractor failure on public works projects.
+My current work is focused on the hazards of contracting, including the impact of COVID-19 and contractor failure on public works projects.

 Feel free to visit my [Research Section](/publications/) or [Current Projects Section](/portfolio/) for more information.